mistermaxis/update-tag-action/EXAMPLES_EDGE_CASES.md

 | `v1.2.3-alpha` | `v0.0.0-beta` |
 | `null`         | `v0.0.0-beta` |

-## In case there is a suffix defined, the action will pick the latest valid version even if it has no suffix
+## The action will pick the latest tag, with or without a suffix

 ```yaml
 name: update-tag